Close

 Weitere Infos

-Study theme - Finding ways for sustainability of a depopulated village, Pass down the osettai culture to the next generation, Helping senior citizens to host foreigners Participation fee - 9,000 JPY (50 EUR by the rate on 2025 Nov.
-3rd) of NICE Volunteers fee need to be paid in advance either by Card or PayPal.
-This is used for the project preparation/ coordination such as the transportation of the staff/ camp leaders, visa invitation cost, publications, etc. while the meals and the accommodation are provided by the local host by free (so, your fee is not used for those things!).
-Other - Follow the Oi Workcamp Instagram(@ooi_workcamp) to see the volunteers’ daily activities.
+Study theme - Learn about organic farming, taking care of animals such as cows, chickens.
+Learn a group work with various types of people.
+Participation fee - 36,000 JPY (200 EUR by the rate on 2025 Nov.
+3rd) for MTV (30-182 days participation) and 72,000 JPY (400 EUR by the rate on 2025 Nov.
+3rd) for LTV (over 182 days participation) of NICE Volunteers fee need to be paid in advance either by Card or PayPal.
+This is used for the project preparation and coordination such as the transportation of the staff/ camp leaders, visa invitation cost, publications, etc. while the meals and the accommodation are provided by the local host by free.
+Other - The first and last 2 days are On Arrival and Evaluation Seminars in Yokohama.
+Shintoku Farm website=https://www.kyodogakusha.org/ (only in Japanese)

 Anforderungen